 Having an experienced attorney on your side keeps them from getting away with things like arbitrarily denying your claim and trying to grossly underpay your total damages.
 Their tactics make you mistrust lawyers and the entire legal system.

-The more insurance companies scare you away from having a lawyer, the more you should know that it is in your best interests to have one.
+The more insurance companies scare you away from having a personal injury lawyer, the more you should know that it is in your best interests to have one.

 Insurance Companies Have a Conflict